lyndon025/playtested/src/content/article/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review.md

 ---
-title: "Shoot and smash the hordes of chaos with friends | Warhammer 40,000: Darktide Review"
+author: lyndonguitar
+category: Review
-description: "From the makers of the amazing Warhammer: Vermintide series comes another game, now set 40,000 years into the future: Warhammer 40,000: Darktide.
+description: 'From the makers of the amazing Warhammer: Vermintide series comes another game, now set 40,000 years into the future: Warhammer 40,000: Darktide.
 This only means stuff like Guns and Chainswords are now available in your arsenal.
-The gameplay style that started with Left 4 Dead, the first person melee combat perfected by Vermintide, is now circling back to using guns again with Darktide."
+The gameplay style that started with Left 4 Dead, the first person melee combat perfected by Vermintide, is now circling back to using guns again with Darktide.'
+featured: false
 pubDate: 2022-12-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "warhammer-40,000:-darktide"]
+tags:
-featured: false
+- taptap
+- warhammer-40,000:-darktide
-thumb: "/images/reviews/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-0.avif"
+thumb: /images/reviews/2022-12-01-shoot-and-smash-the-hordes-of-chaos-with-friends--warhammer-40000-darktide-review-0.avif
+title: 'Shoot and smash the hordes of chaos with friends | Warhammer 40,000: Darktide Review'
 ---

 <div class="gallery">